keboola/developers-docs/cli/structure/index.md

 ## Manifest

 The local state of the project is stored in the manifest file `.keboola/manifest.json`.
-It is not recommended to modifying this file manually.
+It is not recommended to modify this file manually.

 This is its basic structure: